Chapter 96

 Centre began to drive.
 Covey got 10 and a 1st down after dashing over tackle and then cutting to the outside.
 Red then smashed through for another 10.
 Covey picked up 5 behind a crunching block by Red.
 Covey was stopped for no gain, and on 3rd down his pass attempt was knocked down by Winnie Churchill.

-Herb then followed behind Red who cleared out several defenders and Covey picked up 21 yards, and Centre had a 1st down on the Crimson 15.
+On 4th down, Covey followed behind Red who cleared out several defenders and he picked up 21 yards, and Centre had a 1st down on the Crimson 15.

 On the next play, Covington, playing against the clock, went to the air but his pass to Lemon was just wide, and the ball went into the end zone for a touchback.